 - tools like Selection, Fill, Text, eg. (9);

 - and during any transformation using Edit > Transform (10);

-I suggest you follow along this tutorial using this brush only.
+I suggest you follow this tutorial using this brush only.

-Later in the game, you can duplicate any of your ‘common’ brushes and use it for pixel art (as long you reduce brush size to lower values and disable anti-aliasing).
+Later in the game, you can duplicate any of your ‘common’ brushes and use them for pixel art (as long you reduce brush size to lower values and disable anti-aliasing).

 DRAWING THE LINEART